Biography

 Mariame Clément

-Current as of December 2023
+Current as of August 2024

-After studying literature and art history at the École Normale Supérieure in her home city of Paris, Mariame Clément first moved to the USA and then to Berlin.
+After studying literature and art history at the École Normale Supérieure in her home city of Paris, Mariame Clément moved first to the USA and then to Berlin.

 read more collapse